mx-scissortail/zine/README.md

 Removes all instances of `subscription` from the list of callbacks associated with `subject`.
 See the documentation for `publish` for a small caveat about the result of calling `unsubscribe` during a call to `publish`.

-## New in version 1.1
+## New in version 2.0

-* Added `connector` and `propsConnector` for much more general subscription components
+* Fixed ES5/6 require/import shenanigans
-* Better error messages for bad arguments throughout
+* Removed separate `Publisher` export
-* Fixed a race condition involving publishing while a subscriber component was unmounting
+* Added test suite

 ## License